henrywu2019/BentoML/docs/source/guides/micro_batching.rst

 optimization goal of AIMD is to maximize the throughput under the bound of SLO.

-Therefore, for most cases, Clipper have higher latency than BentoML, which also means it's able to serve less users at same time.
+Therefore, for most cases, Clipper have higher latency than Kappa, which also means it's able to serve less users at same time.

 .. spelling::